International Programmes 2024/2025

 RWTH Aachen University is a diverse university.
 It offers extensive support in all matters of gender, diversity and equal opportunities.
 These include advisory experts and a range of dedicated events in German and English.

-Its LGBTQ+ community is also well organised.
+Its LGBTQI+ community is also well organised.
 Denominational student unions as well as unions and clubs relating to different national and cultural backgrounds are equally available.

 The RWTH sports centre is available to all members of the university and offers a range of activities.